secretfader/www/src/content/aircraft/flare.md

     value: Phoenix UAS
 ---

-The first in the Fictive Air fleet, Flare is the result of extreme engineering in service of sports broadcasting.
-Designed to fly indoors and out, this drone's first full day of work was at the 2025 Littleton Twilight Criterium, a massive stage on which to debut our newest flight technologies.
+As the first aircraft in the fleet, Flare has a high bar to maintain.
+The result of extreme engineering in service of sports broadcasting, this drone's first full day of work was at the 2025 Littleton Twilight Criterium, a massive stage on which to debut our newest flight technologies.

-Permitted to fly 25" or less off the race course and capable of giving viewers a front-row seat to all of the action, this drone set a new bar for speed, agility, and safety in aerial imaging.
+Permitted to fly at 25' (and lower) over the race course, this drone and its expert pilot flew amongst the action, giving viewers a front-row seat and setting a new bar for speed, agility, and safety in aerial imaging.

-Powered by DJI's latest O4 Air Unit Pro and Radiomaster's high-reliablity ELRS diversity reciever, this drone is the aircraft to choose when the show must go on.
+It was also the tool used to showcase architecture at the Jefferson County Library, and the craftmanship at many local businesses around the Denver metro.
+When time is of the essence and the shot counts, send up Flare.